Cperez2187/paideia-tribune/content/posts/2019-05-29-fishing-for-answers.md

 I've found that the question or meaning of purpose is not relegated to any particular gender, ethnicity, sexual orientation, or religious group.
 It is a question common to all of humanity.

-It's a question that has survived the span of time; a question that has perplexed both astrophysics and kindergarteners alike.
+It's a question that has survived the span of time; a question that has perplexed both astrophysicists and kindergarteners alike.
 Everyone wants to know the answer to these four words, “Why am I here?”

 The answer to this question has lead men to both the highest of heights, as well as to the depths of despair.